How to Apply Conditional Indentation in Google Sheets

 )

-It means if there are values in A2:A, execute the switch formula, else return blank.
+This means that if there are values in A2:A, the SWITCH formula executes; otherwise, the cell remains blank.

 B2:B